 (5) For the purposes of applying Part 6 to or in relation to a licence granted under this regulation, a reference in regulation 6.12(1)(b) or 6.13(1)(b) to an application made under regulation 6.5 is to be taken as a reference to an application made under regulation 7.16(1).

+[Regulation 7.17 inserted in Gazette 24 Aug 2007 p.
+4293-4.]

 7.18.
 Decision to grant licence to person who has documentary evidence of forklift competency

 (1) After receiving an application made under regulation 7.16(2), the Commissioner may grant a licence authorising the applicant to do forklift work of a class to which the application relates if the Commissioner is satisfied that the applicant —